 7. You aren’t signed up for the store perks card.

-Most stores have some type of rewards card.
+Most stores have a rewards card.
 You can often get special reward card offers and discounts, which puts money back in your pocket.

 If you hate the keyfob idea, then you may want to try KeyRing.
-This app stores all of your reward card details and can be scanned at checkout.
-And, if you’d rather skip the app too, just give the cashier your number associated with the card and they can manually enter it and find you in their system.
+This app stores all of your reward card details and is scanned at checkout.
+And, if you’d rather skip the app too, just give the cashier your number associated with the card an, they can manually enter it and find you in their system.

 8. You don’t use coupons.